 3. Christmas postcards put your campaign directly on your customer’s hands.

 Holiday postcards are great branding and promotional tools.
-On its own, a postcard can be a unique way to stay in touch with your target customers in the holiday season.
-Coupled with your existing marketing campaign however, it becomes a powerhouse marketing tool.
+On its own, a postcard can be a unique way to stay in touch with your target customers during the holiday season.
+Coupled with your existing marketing campaign, however, it becomes a powerhouse marketing tool.
 After all, a lot of small businesses are now following their larger counterparts by creating an integrated marketing campaign.
-Postcards can augment your holiday campaign by putting it directly in your recipient’s hands.
+Postcards can augment your holiday campaign by putting them directly in your recipient’s hands.
 With postcards integrated to your digital campaign, you are connecting to your customers through the channels they frequent.

 It’s the season for gift-giving so feel free to include a discount coupon or a freebie at the back of your holiday cards.
 In addition, you can even set up a landing page on your website specifically for your postcard recipients.
 Write a longer version of your short message and give an exclusive, limited-time offer for those who visit it.